google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Deceitful Minds or Loving Hearts?

-Now keep in mind, that normally when we are taught the account, that deals with Jacob and Rebekah -- it would seem that most teach, that they were basically two very deceiving individuals, who had wrongfully taken advantage of Isaac and Esau.
-But I want you to know, that I don't hold such a viewpoint.
-And to put it simply -- I just don't see it like that.
+Now, when we are taught the account that deals with Jacob and Rebekah, it seems that most teach that they were two very deceitful individuals who had wrongfully taken advantage of Isaac and Esau.
+But I want you to know that I don't hold such a viewpoint.
+And to put it simply, I don't see it like that.
 You know, so cut-and-dry.

-Now don't get me wrong, I'm not trying to indicate, that what Rebekah and Jacob were planning to do against Isaac and Esau wasn't wrong -- because rest assured, it was.
-But you also have to understand, that this thing goes much deeper, than what's on the surface of the Sacred Text?
-So bear with me a bit, as I try my best -- to present my case for Jacob and Rebekah, before we go any further.
+Now, don't get me wrong, I'm not trying to indicate that what Rebekah and Jacob were planning to do against Isaac and Esau wasn't wrong because, rest assured, it was.
+But you also have to understand that this thing goes much deeper than what's on the surface of the Sacred Text.
+So, bear with me as I present my case for Jacob and Rebekah before we proceed.

 Bible Study Online

-First off, I think the one thing that most people seem to overlook -- is the special relationships, that Isaac and Rebekah had with their two boys?
+Firstly, I think the one thing that most people seem to overlook is the special relationships that Isaac and Rebekah had with their two sons.
 As I have already pointed out many times before, Isaac loved Esau more than Jacob, and Rebekah loved Jacob more than Esau.
 And that's just the way that it was.

 Bible Study Online